CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 Emit ASCII string.
 This pseudo-operations adds the null-terminated character.
 If more than one string will be given then all given string will be concatenated.
-`.string16` emits string of 2-byte characters.
+`.string16` emits string with 2-byte characters.
-`.string32` emits string of 4-byte characters.
+`.string32` emits string with 4-byte characters.
-`.string64` emits string of 8-byte characters.
+`.string64` emits string with 8-byte characters.
 Characters longer than 1 byte will be zero expanded.

 ### .text